 our IOP/OP Programs are available for adults meeting assessment criteria.
 Both programs are dedicated to providing in-depth services helping an individual address the underlying causes of their addiction, encourage and promote building a healthy recovery support system.
 Individuals attending the program will attend 9 to 13 weeks depending on the client’s needs.

-Our program allows individuals to maintain their daily routines, while investing one to three evenings a week into the program of recovery.
+Our program is structured on The 12 Steps Program and allows individuals to maintain their daily routines, while investing one to three evenings a week into the program of recovery.
 This allows them to gain relapse prevention skills and build a supportive recovery network.

 Our program serves chemically-dependent, indigent males and females, ages 18 and older.
-IOP Group Sessions are 3 times a week (Monday, Tuesday and Thursday 4pm-8pm) with each IOP group sessions lasting 3 hours and life skill lasting 1 hour for a total of 11 hours a week for 9 consecutive weeks.
-OP Group Sessions are once a week (Tuesday 4pm-8pm) with a total of 4 hours a week for 4 consecutive weeks.
+IOP Group Sessions are offered four times a week (Monday and Thursday or Tuesday and Wednesday from 3:30 pm-8 pm) with each IOP group sessions lasting 4 1/2 hours a week for 9 consecutive weeks.
+OP Group Sessions/Aftercare are once a week (Tuesday 4 pm-8 pm) with a total of 4 hours a week for 4-9 consecutive weeks.
 At the end of your 13 weeks you will have a total of 100 plus hours of didactic instruction taught by addiction counselor.

 Filling out forms does not guarantee entry into O’Brien House IOP.